 Rita Shane, PharmD, FASHP, FCSHP

-Dr. Shane is responsible for more than 170 staff members.
-She developed one of the first pharmacist and technician career ladders, developed a clinical pharmacy intervention program in 1983 to document the role of pharmacists in preventing adverse drug events and has created a number of clinical specialty positions.
-She and her staff have been active participants in the development of evidence-based medication guidelines at Cedars-Sinai Medical Center.
+Developing one of the first pharmacist and technician career ladders, Shane also developed a clinical pharmacy intervention program in 1983 to document the role of pharmacists in preventing adverse drug events and has created a number of clinical specialty positions.
+She and her staff have participated in the development of evidence-based medication guidelines at Cedars-Sinai.